-Italy’s prime minister, Matteo Renzi, won his Senate’s approval for an amendment to a new electoral law on Wednesday, paving the way for an overhaul of the voting system that is designed to make the country more governable.
+Italy’s prime minister, Matteo Renzi, has won his Senate’s approval for an amendment to a new electoral law, paving the way for an overhaul of the voting system that is designed to make the country more governable.

-Members of both Renzi’s Partito Democratico and former prime minister Silvio Berlusconi’s right-wing Forza Italia backed the reforms.
+Members of both Renzi’s Democratic Party and former prime minister Silvio Berlusconi’s right-wing Forza Italia backed the reforms.

-Some Democrats joined the opposition in voting against the measure, however, refusing to support any law that was also advocated by Berlusconi, their former nemesis.
+Some Democrats joined the opposition in voting against the measure, however, refusing to support any law that is also supported by their former nemesis.